rystsov/mongodb-transaction-example/README.md

 This repository contains a program that uses those abilities and this document describes the algorithm if you want to implement it on your own.

-*My language of choise is Java, so sorry if you were expecting something else.
+*My language of choice is Java, so sorry if you were expecting something else.
 Also English is not my native so this text might be full of grammar errors*

 ### Data model

 One of the features that differs MongoDB from the other NoSQL solutions is compare-and-set.
-This is execty what we need to add ACID transactions to MongoDB.
+This is exectly what we need to add ACID transactions to MongoDB.
 If you are using another NoSQL solution that supports CAS (like HBase, Project Voldemort or ZooKeeper) you can use this approach too.

 > **How can I use CAS**

-> This is a mechanism that prevents updating of an object if the object has been changed by another client after you read object but before you are tring to update it.
+> This is a mechanism that prevents updating of an object if the object has been changed by another client after you read object but before you are trying to update it.
 That must be familiar to you if you have ever used a version control system and your colleague succeeded to commit before you.

-Suppose we want to design a model for bank account, there are a one of possible data stractures and a operation to change it.
+Suppose we want to design a model for bank account, there are a one of possible data structures and a operation to change it.

 ```javascript